-Due to the concerns surrounding the COVID-19 outbreak, the staff of Arizona Newspapers Association will remain working remotely pending guidelines from the Arizona governor, State Health Department and CDC .
+Due to the continuing rise in COVID-19 cases in Arizona, the staff of Arizona Newspapers Association will remain working remotely pending a sustained flattening of the curve as documented on the ADHS website.
 Staff will aim to avoid undue interruption in our operations and interactions with members and clients.

-We are committed to continue our support and communications with ANA Members as they serve their communities and support their families.
+We are committed to continue our support and communications with ANA Members as they serve their communities.
 If you need to contact any staff member, please email us.

 Arizona Newspapers Association

 (602) 261-7655, x102